odhiambokevin/odhiambokevin.github.io/_posts/2023-12-20-random-quotes.md

 21. The motive is not as implicating as the act itself.
 [16<sup>th</sup> July Monday 2012 6:30 pm]
 22. Sometimes I feel like I\'m stuck in a vacuum full of nothingness.
 [Friday 30<sup>th</sup> 5:46 pm 2013]
 23. If you still be alive it means there is something you are yet to accomplish.
 [Thursday 10:05 am 5<sup>th</sup> June 2014]
-24. It is not that I a great speaker, but if you think that I am, then you are a great listener.
+24. It is not that I\'m a great speaker, but if you think that I am, then you are a great listener.
 25. The only way to even start dreaming of a better future is to change the present reality of our children.
 All of them.
 [Monday August 4<sup>th</sup> 2014]
 26. Another way to measure subtle oppression in a country is when the executive has confidence in the judicial system.
 27. Peace does not precede justice, not even in the dictionary.
 [Tuesday 26<sup>th</sup> August 2014 12:18 pm]
 28. Hard work is not the key to success.
 Otherwise many poor people would have different realities.
 [2<sup>nd</sup> October 2014 18:03, Mweiga]
 29. A man cannot destroy his ambitions.
 He can only suppress them, even if but for a while.
 [8<sup>th</sup> November, Mweiga]
-30. Labour as they may in their world of elate thoughts, succumbing to false instances of nearly grasping, philosophers will never understand the Truth; because God is The Truth.
+30. Labour as they may in their world of elated thoughts, succumbing to false instances of nearly grasping, philosophers will never understand the Truth; because God is The Truth.
 [22<sup>nd</sup> November 2014 7:13 pm, Mweiga]
 31. Oh how divine the smile that shows in the course of difficulty. [ 23<sup>rd</sup> November 2014 9:03 am, Mweiga]
 32. If you ask the wrong question, you may get a correct answer; but to a wrong question.
 [Sunday 14<sup>th</sup> December 2014 9:31 am]
 33. Vipers of a fang brood together.
 [Sunday 28<sup>th</sup> December 2014 11:23 am]